murrowma/pybeam/README.md

 # Welcome to PyBEAM!
 PyBEAM (Bayesian Evidence Accumulation Models) is a Python package designed to rapidly fit two-threshold, binary choice models to choice-RT data using Bayesian inference methods.
 For a full description of its design, see the publication (https://psyarxiv.com/ax36b/).
-To learn how to use PyBEAM, see the "Tutorials" directory for a step by step introduction.
+To learn how to use PyBEAM, see the "Tutorials" directory for step by step introductions.

 # Installation